urbit/old-doc/reference/arvo/vane/ford/overview.md

 ===

 `%ford` accepts just one card, `%exec`.
-This is misleading, however, since there are a dozen different `silk`s that may be used with it.
+This is misleading, however, since there are fourteen different `silk`s that may be used with it.
 In every case, the expected response to a `%exec` card is a `%made` gift with either an error or the produced result along with its set of dependencies.